dwrrehman/ua/readme.md

 right now, i am attempting to do a symbolic m ary search, and look for cas which recreate rule 110, where m = 2, and n = 1, (where m is the modulus, and n is the dimension.)

+im going to try to edit this in sublime.